Johannes Even

 Johannes Even (December 10, 1903 – November 24, 1964) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

-After the Second World War Even participated in the foundation of the CDU in the district of Bergheim (Erft).
-Since 1960 he was a member of the state and federal executive committees.
-From 1946 to 1950 he was a member of the state parliament of North Rhine-Westphalia.
+After the Second World War, Even participated in the foundation of the CDU in the district of Bergheim (Erft).
+Since 1960, he was a member of the state and federal executive committees.
+From 1946 to 1950, Even was a member of the state parliament of North Rhine-Westphalia.

-From 1949 until his death in 1964 he was a member of the Bundestag.
+From 1949 until his death in 1964, Even was a member of the Bundestag.
 He was always directly elected to parliament in the constituency of Bergheim-Euskirchen.
-From 1953 he was a member of the executive committee of the CDU/CSU parliamentary group.
+From 1953, Even was a member of the executive committee of the CDU/CSU parliamentary group.